 Before Training Starts...

-If your group is registering on Action Network for the first time, this document will help you go through the setting up process so that you can get the most out of the first training session.
+If you are accessing Action Network for the first time, this document will help you get the most out of the first training session.

-If your group is already using Action Network, some of this will already have been done.
+If your group is already using Action Network, some of the following may already have been done.

 Who are your admins?

-You must use a personal email address and not a shared email account.
+Confirm the email address of those people requiring ‘Admin’ access to Action Network.
+You must use a personal email address and not a shared email account for this.

 Your Existing Mailing List

-When we meet you online for your training session we will want to take you through the entire process of writing and sending an e-mail to your group.
-You will need to write your first email in advance on a word processor of some sort so that, during the the training, you can copy/paste it over to the Action Network e-mail editor.
+When we meet you online for your training session we will want to take you through the entire process of writing and sending an email to your group.
+If would be beneficial to have some words already written regarding an upcoming event or action, that you are happy to be sent out during the training.

-After that it's really up to you.
-Try and find a reason for the mail in addition to telling supporters about the new mailing system.
 If you have an event coming up, that's ideal, if not then you could find pictures from previous actions or outline more general future plans.
-If part of your group attended national or regional actions you'll probably find pictures of that on line to add.

 Your local group welcome message